MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 13. On the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.
 If a **Save password** window appears, select **Never**.

-14. If a **Welcome to Microsoft 365** dialog box appears in the middle of the page, select the right-arrow (>) twice and then the check mark to close it.
+14. If a **Welcome to Microsoft 365** dialog box appears in the middle of the page, select the forward-arrow (>) twice and then the check mark to close it.

 15. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-16. On the **Welcome to Microsoft 365** window (which is Joni's Microsoft 365 home page), a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
+16. On the **Welcome to Microsoft 365** window, which is Joni's Microsoft 365 home page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
 In this **Apps** pane, note how the **Admin** option is not displayed.
-This is due to the fact that Joni was never assigned an administrator role.
+This is because Joni was never assigned a Microsoft 365 administrator role.

 17. You will now sign out of Microsoft 365 as Joni.
 In **Microsoft Edge**, at the top right of the **Welcome to Microsoft 365** page, select the user icon for **Joni Sherman** (the circle in the upper right-hand corner with Joni's picture in it), and in the **Joni Sherman** window that appears, select **Sign out.**

 18. You will now sign back into Microsoft 365 as **Lynne Robbins**.
 In your current **Edge** browser tab, it should display a message indicating **Joni, you're signed out now**.
 In this window, it gives you the option of signing back in as Joni, or signing in as a different user.
 Select **Switch to a different account**, and in the **Email address** field that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Sign in**.
 In the **Enter password** window, enter **User.pw1**.

-19. If a **Welcome to Microsoft 365** dialog box appears, select the right-arrow (>) two times and then select the check mark to close the window.
+19. If a **Welcome to Microsoft 365** dialog box appears, select the forward arrow (>) two times and then select the check mark to close the window.

 20. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-21. On the **Welcome to Microsoft 365** window (which is Lynne's Microsoft 365 home page), note how the **Admin** app is displayed in the navigation pane on the left side of the screen.
-This is because Lynne was assigned to a Microsoft 365 administrator role.
+21. On the **Welcome to Microsoft 365** window, which is Lynne's Microsoft 365 home page, note how the **Admin** icon is displayed in the navigation pane on the left side of the screen.
+This icon appears because Lynne was assigned to a Microsoft 365 administrator role.
 Select the **Admin** icon to open the Microsoft 365 admin center.

 22. In the **Microsoft 365 admin center**, select **Users** on the navigation pane and then select **Active users**.